epicfaace/indexed_gzip/README.md

 ## Write support

-`indexed_gzip` does not currently have any support for writing.
+`indexed_gzip_fileobj_fork_epicfaace` does not currently have any support for writing.
 Currently if you wish to write to a file, you will need to save the file by alternate means (e.g. via `gzip` or `nibabel`), and then re-create a new `IndexedGzipFile` instance.
 For example: